Workman’s Energy Manager explains why property managers must keep the lights ‘on’, to maintain environmental performance when the lights are off.

 This data is continuously being checked against the profile data and we can actively manage any variances.
 Where smart meters are in place we have access to the building’s consumption, but where still present, site teams can also assist.

 However, the current circumstances do provide the opportunity to understand what minimum consumption in an asset looks like, and we can use this information as a base to inform future reduction strategies.
-As an example where a building is now locked down, with all systems shut down to a minimum with the exception of security systems and lighting, we can understand a true baseload position and can now perhaps reasonably expect similar reductions during other periods of shut down such as weekends or Christmas.
+As an example where a building is now locked down, with all systems shut down to a minimum with the exception of security systems and lighting, we can understand a true baseload position and can now perhaps reasonably expect similar reductions during other periods of shutting down such as weekends or Christmas.

 We are conscious that energy prices are falling, an event that we would usually ensure that we take full advantage of, in order to secure contracts on preferential rates.
 This is a huge undertaking, as this adjustment period to remote working affects suppliers’ ability to take on new contracts or respond to tenders.
 The smaller suppliers, however, appear to be adapting better but that means a limited pool of suppliers to choose from and potentially an additional degree of risk.

-Savings can certainly be found, and the decision-making process can be navigated carefully by ensuring that we only use suppliers we have previously risk assessed and that we have full transparency of all market considerations before we lock in contracts.
+Savings can certainly be found, and the decision-making process can be navigated carefully by ensuring that we only use suppliers we have previously risk assessed and that we have full transparency of all market considerations before we lock-in contracts.
 To that end, a strategy of reviewing all contracts well in advance of expiry will prove extremely beneficial.

 Whilst a large number of meters are ‘smart’ and send data directly to suppliers, there are still meters that need reading manually, and ironically, the 31st March was a key date in the diary to take reads for reporting, including for both GRESB and SECR.